xbc5/writing-portfolio/linux/qubes_vs_linux/README.md

 > - Restricting admin rights.
 > - Network firewalls.

 These are standard, preventative measures, and while they're useful, they do not handle the most obvious case: **infection**.
-[Malware](https://en.wikipedia.org/wiki/Malware) _will_ infect your business (or computer); it's inevitable.
+Malware _will_ infect your business (or computer); it's inevitable.

 [Qubes](https://www.qubes-os.org/) takes an entirely different approach, and as we explore a common attack scenario, hopefully you will see how effective and useful Qubes is—enough to change your mindset from reactive to proactive.

 # What is Qubes?

-Qubes is an operating system—powered by [Xen](https://xenproject.org/)—that splits aspects of your online life up into [security domains](https://www.qubes-os.org/doc/security-design-goals/).
+Qubes is an operating system—powered by [Xen](https://xenproject.org/)—that splits aspects of your online life up into **security domains**.
 Xen is at the heart of Qubes, and it's the primary driving force that enforces these security domains.

 # What is a Security Domain?